kyleniemeyer/software-citation-challenge-paper/outline.md

     - Additional research/efforts needed:
         * How to cite closed-source/commercial software?
 Can the above information be provided?
         * Indexing of software citations to create citation network akin to that of publications (e.g., Web of Science, Scopus, Google Scholar).
         * How to indicate direct use of software for research in citations, where results would not be possible without efforts of software authors?
 Should this citation be "weighed" higher than others?
+AAS suggests new "Software" section below acknowledgements: http://journals.aas.org/policy/software.html